 In other areas dogs, wolves, bears, cougars, and even ravens have made their impact known.
-Learning as much as you can about the behavior of the predators in your area can help you figure out how to manage with sheep predators and serve you with working with predator control experts.
+Learning as much as you can about the behavior of the predators in your area can help you figure out how to manage with sheep predators and help when working with predator control experts.

-We don't live in an area commonly inhabited by wolves, bears, or cougars and don't have first hand experience with these sheep predators.
-It is often said though that wolves and bears kill more than one ewe or lamb at a time and a cougar often only one.
-The cougar may bury the carcass and return to feed where the wolf and bear will often consume the entire carcass at feeding.
+We are fortunate that we don't live in an area commonly inhabited by wolves, bears, or cougars.
+Wolves and bears often kill more than one ewe or lamb at a time and a cougar often only one.
+The wolf and bear will often consume the entire carcass at feeding, the cougar may bury the carcass and return to feed.

 Ravens are very smart birds and have been known to sit in waiting near lambing areas.
 When the coast is clear they fly in and peck at the head or abdomen of young lambs.
 It is very hard to deter a raven since they can fly out of reach and wait for the moment when you must eventually go elsewhere.

 Ravens may also kill lambs on pasture.
 They can out-wait the guard dogs or fly in the back door so to speak.

 Sheep producers who live in heavily populated areas often speak about domestic dogs being their number one sheep predator.
 This is a very sad tale as domestic dogs attacking livestock is almost entirely preventable and if prevented would cease the animosity that festers between producers and the dog owning public.

 Coyotes, and other wild animals, will typically attack because they need a meal.
 They are following an instinct for survival.
 Often they show up for easy targets like lambs and if lambs are not easy targets they'll move on.
 When working in pairs or small packs (mated pair with young offspring) coyotes can harass and kill adult sheep but do so sparingly.